opentok/opentok-react-native-samples/Multiparty/README.md

 # Multiparty sample

-This sample application shows how to arrange videos and to toggle the mic and camera in multiparty calls using OpenTok React Native SDK.
+This sample application shows how to arrange videos and to toggle the microphone and camera in multiparty calls using OpenTok React Native SDK.

 The app builds upon the Basic Video Chat sample app.